iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green-release.md

 EOF
 ```

-???+ note "What happens?"
+??? note "What happens?"
-    _Application components_

     - Since the definition for the first version does not change, there is no change to the `InferenceService` named `default/wisdom-0`.
     - `InferenceService` named `default/wisdom-1` is deployed.
 It has label `iter8.tools/watch=true`.

-    _Routing components_

-    - no changes

-    _Iter8 components_

     - The routemap (`ConfigMap` `wisdom-routemap`) is updated with 2 versions and an updated `routingTemplate`.
-    - `ConfigMap` `wisdom-0-weight-config` (used to manage the proportion of traffic sent to the first version) is updated (annotation `iter8.tools/weight` is updated),
+    - `ConfigMap` `wisdom-0-weight-config` (used to manage the proportion of traffic sent to the first version) is updated (the annotation `iter8.tools/weight` is updated),
     - `ConfigMap` `wisdom-1-weight-config` (used to manage the proportion of traffic sent to the second version) is created with annnotation `iter8.tools/weight`.
 It has label `iter8.tools/watch=true`.

-    _What else happens?_

-    Once the application components are ready, the Iter8 controller will trigger the routing template defined in the routemap.
-As a consequence, the `VirtualService` `wisdom` will be updated to distribute traffic between versions based on the weights.
+Once the candidate model is ready, Iter8 will automatically reconfigure the routing (the `VirtualService`) so that requests are sent to both versions.

+### Verify Routing

+You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
+Requests will be handled equally by both versions.

 ## Modify weights (optional)